K1297/Blockwave/README.md

 If you are unable to upload an image, make sure that the image is in a supported format and within the size limit.
 Also, make sure that you are sending a valid JWT cookie with the request.

-**Event Creation Issue**

-If you are unable to create an event, make sure that you are sending a valid JWT cookie with the request and that the event details are valid.

-**Ticket Purchase Issue**

-If you are unable to purchase a ticket, make sure that you are sending a valid JWT cookie with the request and that the event ID is valid.
-Also, make sure that you have sufficient funds in your wallet to pay for the ticket.

 # Contribution Guidelines

 We welcome contributions from anyone who would like to help improve our decentralized content sharing dapp.